Our Commitment to Privacy

 - HDC Mission and Vision – why we do what we do

-- Privacy FAQs – some commonly asked questions and answers
+- FAQs – some commonly asked questions and answers

-- Data Use and Disclosure Policy – The details of how HDC uses the anonymized aggregated information created in the HDC Discover application
+- Use and Disclosure of Anonymized Aggregate Data Policy – the details of how HDC uses the anonymized aggregated information created in the HDC Discover application

 - Data Sharing Agreement – our agreement with clinics that outlines how HDC processes and protects clinical data